A Small Family Business: World Premiere Reviews

 Farce has to escalate.
 But the logic of Ayckbourn's narrative is that once you start nicking paper clips from the office, it is a straight road to international drug trafficking and bodies in the bath.

-A Small Family Business lies in its character and organisation of incident which only run in parallel with the main theme.
+The real life in A Small Family Business lies in its character and organisation of incident which only run in parallel with the main theme.
 One typical example is the opening scene, where Jack roars back home all set to carry his wife off to bed, and then finds himself in the middle of a surprise party with his trousers down.

 The set, by Alan Tagg, is naturally furnished throughout from the A&G catalogue, with the result that its four rooms and hallway can serve as any of three houses, and sometimes several simultaneously.